ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Method

-This representation efficiently encodes both spatial and temporal aspects of the manipulation trajectory while maintaining compatibility with the diffusion model's architecture.
+This representation efficiently encodes pixel-level position and distance of the manipulation trajectory while still being compatible with the diffusion model's architecture.
 The experimental results in the Experiments section demonstrate its effectiveness in guiding realistic video synthesis.